 “No… Argh!
 It’s a fangy little dead bat with its face half-eaten away.”

-Ghostwritten is a high-concept book of ideas.
+Ghostwritten is high-concept, made of ideas.
 Cleverness, form, and structure are given priority over character and plot.
 Mitchell relies heavily on symbolism, dreams, and hallucinations, which creates more distance between the reader and the characters.
-Reality is played with – we as the reader are often left unsure of what has actually happened or is happening, summed up best by Margarita in “Petersburg” (Post 3, note ):
+Reality is played with – the reader is often left unsure of what has actually happened or is happening, summed up best by Margarita in “Petersburg” (Post 3, note ):

 None of this happened.
 None of this really happened.